 05 of 08

 Cheyenne grew with the coming of the railroad and played an important role in the opening of the American West to settlement and development.
-The magnificent Richardsonian-Romanesque-style Cheyenne Depot, opened to serve Union Pacific Railroad operations in 1887, is now preserved as a National Historic Landmark.
+The magnificent Cheyenne Depot opened to serve Union Pacific Railroad operations in 1887 and is now preserved as a National Historic Landmark.
 The Depot Museum, located on the first floor, offers exhibits related to railroad history.
 You'll also find a restaurant and brewery, offices, and event space.
 The Cheyenne Depot Plaza serves as an outdoor community space, hosting such events as the annual Depot Days and a New Years Eve celebration.

 06 of 08

 Completed in 1890, the same year Wyoming became a state, the Wyoming State Capitol Building is constructed of locally-quarried stone in a grand classical style.
 The building is open for self-guided tours on weekdays; group and/or guided tours require advance arrangements.
 During your visit, you can explore the Capitol Building's interior public spaces, including the rotunda and its gorgeous stained-glass dome.
 Depending on the business schedule of the day, you may be able to see the lovely and historic appointments in the various legislative chambers and meeting spaces, including colorful murals, stained glass, and ornate fixtures.
 Outside you can take in the architectural details of this National Historic Landmark and tour the grounds, viewing sculptures and monuments honoring Wyoming's important citizens and events.

 07 of 08